About Owyhee River Rafting

 Section: Rome to Birch Creek or Leslie Gulch

-Some of the stunning landscapes include the Iron Point Gorge, waterwheels, Sentinel Canyon, Montgomery Gorge, Mahogany Mountains, Weeping Wall, Rustler’s Cabin, Bogus Creek Falls, Pruitt’s Castle and the Chalk Basin/Lambert Rocks.
-The many great scenic aspects of this run are accompanied with petroglyph fields, hot springs and mouthwatering meals.
+Some of the most notable landscapes include the Iron Point Gorge, waterwheels, Sentinel Canyon, Montgomery Gorge, Mahogany Mountains, Weeping Wall, Rustler’s Cabin, Bogus Creek Falls, Pruitt’s Castle and the Chalk Basin/Lambert Rocks.
+The many great scenic aspects of this run are accompanied with petroglyph fields, honeycomb cliffs, fossils, hot springs and scrumptious meals.
 These alone will help create some of the fondest memories you will ever have.
 Exciting rapids like Whistling Bird, Montgomery, Artillery, Bull’s Eye, Rock Dam, Rock Trap, Upset and many more will eagerly challenge you!

 2017 4-Day Owyhee River Dates & Prices: